Dimercel/listopia/README.md

 #### init `(list &optional (default nil))`

 Return all the elements of a list except the last one.
-If list is empty, returns default value.
+If list is empty, returns DEFAULT value.

 ```common-lisp
 (init '(1 2 3)) ;; => '(1 2)